sbcshop/HackyPi-Software/README.md

 4. Copy all the files (library files) from ```lib``` folder of this repository and paste insde HackyPi ```lib``` folder

 ## Examples Codes
+This repository consist of Example folder there are two files:
+  * Windows
+  * Mac